-Option Potential Adverse Impact Potential benefit
+Option Potential Adverse Potential benefit

+Impact

 Groundwater abstraction at Kings Walden Yes

 Groundwater abstraction at Runley Wood Yes

 Canal & River Trust Slough borehole Yes

 Brent Reservoir Yes Yes

 Birds Green Reservoir Yes

 Grand Union Canal transfer Yes Yes

-- 6.7.12 In most cases, the potential risks can be mitigated by appropriate design and management of the options.
-For example, measures can be taken to minimise the risk of invasive species for surface water schemes at the point of abstraction and transfer. - 6.7.13 The potential risks in relation to options to be implemented post 2030 (Birds Green Reservoir and the Grand Union Canal transfer) will be investigated further and mitigations identified.
+6.7.11 In most cases, the potential risks can be mitigated by appropriate design and management of the options.
+For example, measures can be taken to minimise the risk of invasive species for surface water schemes at the point of abstraction and transfer.

+The potential risks in relation to options to be implemented post 2030 (Birds Green Reservoir and the GUC transfer) will be investigated further and mitigations identified.
+In the case of the GUC transfer we will carry out the initial investigations in the first three years of AMP7 in line with our adaptive strategy.
 We have explained our approach to those options to be delivered or started before 2030 (Runley Wood, Kings Walden, Slough borehole and Brent Reservoir) in Sections 4.8 and 5.8.
 We will not implement any option unless and until it can be satisfactorily demonstrated that there is no risk of deterioration in WFD status and that there is no risk that an option will prevent achievement of good status.
 Our "Challenging" future responds to these risks.
 If we are unable to fully implement these options we will provide our first strategic option by 2038.